explodinglabs/jsonrpcserver/doc/index.rst

     $ python server.py
     * Listening on http://localhost:5000/

-This example uses the built-in server, but you can process requests in any application, (such as a Flask or Django app), by using the :mod:`dispatcher`.
+This example uses the built-in HTTP server, but you can process requests in any application, (such as a Flask or Django app), by using the :mod:`dispatcher`.

 Dispatcher